mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 ### 2. Theme

-Set the direction on your custom theme:
+Set the direction in your custom theme:
 ```js
 const theme = createMuiTheme({
   direction: 'rtl',